 Internship is a two-semester experience.
 Candidates gradually assume the responsibilities of the classroom teacher for planning, implementing and assessing lessons, managing student behavior and carrying out non-instructional duties.
 The goal is for candidates to develop the knowledge, skills and professional dispositions necessary for successful teaching.

 The College of Education and Allied Professions at Western Carolina University subscribes to a definition of diversity inclusive of the following attributes: age, disability, ethnicity, family structure, gender, geographic region, giftedness, language, race, religion, sexual orientation, socioeconomic status, and school performance.
 WCU candidates should experience a range of school settings and interact with a variety of students.
 Candidates who have not been placed in a diverse setting prior to the Internship experience will be placed in a diverse setting for Internship (as allowable).
 If a diverse placement in a public-school setting cannot be arranged, candidates will be allowed to complete an experience of at least 15 hours (one hour per week across a full semester) with an after-school or community program that provides academic services in a structured environment for diverse students.
 Diverse experiences are approved by the Office of Field Experiences.
 The following factors are used to determine the diversity of a school setting.

 In order to ensure that candidates experience a range of school settings and interact with a variety of students, the following attributes must be met in one or more placements over the course of the teacher education program.

-In addition, the following attributes must also be met upon completion of internship:
+In addition, a placement in a school(s) that meet 2 of the following 5 attributes must also be met upon completion of internship:

 For Elementary, Middle Grades, & Inclusive Education students.